junxit/us-congress-bills-116/bill.md

   - **(B)** in paragraph (2), by inserting “not later than 2 business days” after “public”; and
   - **(C)** by adding at the end the following:
     > - **(3)** The head of a Federal department or agency, or their designee, shall not permit access to the Federal department or agency, or employees of such department or agency, that would not be provided to a member of the public for any transition team member who does not make the disclosures listed under paragraph (1).

-## § 3.
-Severability

-If any provision of this Act or amendment made by this Act, or the application of a provision or amendment to any person or circumstance, is held to be unconstitutional, the remainder of this Act and amendments made by this Act, and the application of the provisions and amendment to any person or circumstance, shall not be affected by the holding.